 NAEYC accreditation represents the highest standard in early childhood educational practice.

-The NAEYC Academy commends The Raleigh School:
+The National Association for the Education of Young Children commends The Raleigh School:

 - For administering a program efficiently and effectively, ensuring that all involved persons, staff, children, and families are included.
 The way in which a program is administered will affect all the interactions within the program.